Joystream/community-repo/working-groups/storage-group/SOP/README.md

 # Standard Operation procedure

-## Run Query node
+## Storage setup

-All storage nodes are required to :
+All storage node are required to run/configure:
+- Run a local validator
-- Run a QN locally in the storage node.
+- Run a local Query node
-- Provide a link to thier QN GrapqL.

-**Failure will result in the rewards reduced by %25**

-# Elastic search
-All storage nodes are required to:
+- Run Storage node
-- Configure the Storage node to send metrics  to ES
+- Configure Storage node for Elastic search
-- Configure  metricbeat to send metrics  to ES
-- Configure  packetbeat to send metrics  to ES

-**Failure will result in the rewards reduced by %50**

-## Metadata in format
-All storage nodes are required to configure metadata as per the guide.
+- Storage node Metadata in format: All storage nodes are required to configure metadata as per the guide.
+- Run Prometheus providing host, storage node and docker metrics

+All storage node are required to provide access to:
+- QN GraphQL URL
+- Storage node URL
+- Storage node URL
+- Promrtheus URL

-**Failure will result in the rewards reduced by %25**
+**Failure will result in:**
+- **Remove all Bags**
+- **Rewards reduced by %100**

+## Node performance

 ## Keep a disk usage space less than 80%

 All storage nodes are required to Keep a disk usage space less than 80%.

 **Failure will result in:**
-- **Remove all Bags**
+- **Disable new bags**
 - **Rewards reduced by %75**

-## Up time
+### Up time

 All storage nodes are required to

 - Monthly up time %98
 - weekly uptime %95

 **Failure will result in:**
-- **Remove all Bags**
-- **Rewards reduced by %50**
+- **Rewards reduced by %50 for the next council**

 Exception: exclude down time arranged with the lead in advance.

-## Down time (Hours):
+### Down time (Hours from point of detection)

 **Failure will result in:**
 - **1 hr  : Disable new bags**
 - **3 hrs : Remove all Bags**